pnp/PnP-Tools/Solutions/SharePoint.UI.Responsive/README.md

 of the pages, mainly overriding native CSS styles and using JavaScript and DOM (Document Object Model) rebuilding only when it is really needed.

 The script runs the PowerShell cmdlet which uploads the default PnP JS and CSS files into the Style Library of that Site Collection in a sub-folder with the name "SP.Responsive.UI".
-The script then uses the Apply-SPOProvisioningTemplate to upload the custom JS and CSS files.
+The script then uses SharePoint PnP Core Library to upload the custom JS and CSS files.

 If you supply a sub-site URL instead of the URL of a site collection the script and cmdlet will still work, but the files will be provisioned at the site (web) level,